Scope and Definitions - 1.1

 klinisk utprøving

-“End of a clinical trial’ means the last visit of the last subject, or at a later point in time as defined in the protocol.
+“End of a clinical trial’ means the last visit of the last participant, or at a later point in time as defined in the protocol.

 Regulation (EU) 536/2014, Article 2.